(The SUI, TANG and SONG DYNASTIES – continued)

 As in most other civilized societies, women did not own property, and they remained uneducated.
 Moreover, their ability to labor was declining.
 Footbinding was coming into fashion.
 It began among the aristocrats.
 Creating small, deformed feet was considered erotic by men, and the ability to support women who could not walk unaided was a sign of wealth.
 Soon men of lesser rank wanted women with such feet, and it was to become so common that grown women with normal feet would appear freakish.
 Footbinding was a long and painful process that lasted during a girl's growing years.
 And in addition to the trouble in creating deformed feet, it slowed a woman's ability to contribute labor, with women hobbling about as they did housework.

-China was at its height economically and culturally.
+In the eleventh century, China was at a new height technologically.
 It had paper, moveable type and printing.
 China had gunpowder, steel weapons and primitive rocketry.
 But militarily China was no Sparta or early Rome.
 Confucian bureaucrats were in charge of the military, and the Confucian elite was effete compared to the vigor of China's pastoral neighbors.
 The Confucianists tended to be pacifist.
 They saw soldiers as the lowest of all groups of people.
 Athletics and military skills were not esteemed.
-China had a military but no warrior class, and its military was neglected, with little attention being given to the arts of warfare.
+China had a military but no warrior class, and its military began to be neglected, with little attention being given to the arts of warfare.
 Military exams and military rankings were regarded with disdain.
 China tried to meet its defense needs by hiring mercenary armies, but this was to prove inadequate.

 The conceit of China's elite led them to believe that they did not have to adjust to military realities.
 They believed that their neighbors would be sufficiently awed by China's greatness and its favor from the heavens.
-Exercising their Confucianism they believed that if the Chinese nation merely behaved morally then neighboring kings would give China the respect it deserved, that they would recognize China's proper role as a superior nation and would provide China with the tribute (taxes) that China deserved.
+Exercising their Confucianism they believed that if the Chinese nation behaved morally, neighboring kings would give China the respect it deserved.
+They believed that neighboring kings would recognize China's proper role as a superior nation and would provide China with the tribute (taxes) that China deserved.

-China failed to face up to realities as its military power was tested repeatedly by skirmishes launched by the Khitan, an ethnicity that dominated much of Manchuria and were ruling China's far north.
-After being defeated repeatedly by the Khitan, the Song emperor, Zhenzong, in 1004, signed a treaty with them.
-He ceded permanently that part of China which they occupied, including Beijing, and he agreed to pay the Khitan annual taxes (tribute).
+China military power was tested repeatedly by skirmishes launched by the Khitan, an ethnicity that dominated much of Manchuria and was ruling China's far north.
+After being defeated repeatedly by the Khitan (the Liao dynasty) the Song emperor, Zhenzong, waged war against them successfully and signed a treaty with them in 1005, the Shanyuan Treaty.
+It ceded to the Khitan that part of China which they occupied, including what today is Beijing, and Emperor Zhenzong agreed to pay the Khitan annual taxes (tribute).